notnotnescap/mntm-asset-packer/README.md

 `mntm-asset-packer pack <./path/to/AssetPack>`
 : Packs a single, specified asset pack into the `./asset_packs/` directory.

+`mntm-asset-packer <./path/to/AssetPack>`
+: Packs a single, specified asset pack into the `./asset_packs/` directory.

 `mntm-asset-packer pack all`
 : Packs all valid asset pack folders found in the current directory into `./asset_packs/`.

-This is the default action if no command is provided.
+`mntm-asset-packer`
+: Same as `mntm-asset-packer pack all`,

 `mntm-asset-packer recover <./asset_packs/AssetPack>`
 : Recovers a compiled asset pack back to its source form (e.g., `.bmx` to `.png`).
 The recovered pack is saved in `./recovered/<AssetPackName>`.